Radix InternationalRadix Europe

 (from Radix Education in Feeling and Purpose)

 As our experience in the workshop has evolved over the years we have broadened our concept of the Intensive to include, not only the high energy discharge that Kelley taught, but also at times more quiet and subtle but no less intense and penetrating ways of deepening emotional awareness and expression.

-Who Are the Radix Practitioners In England?
+Who is the Radix Practitioner In England?

 The workshops include work in the group, in pairs and in individual intensives within the group.

-We work with all aspects of movement and feeling with a particular focus on breathing and vision.
+He works with all aspects of movement and feeling with a particular focus on breathing and vision.

-Our aim is to connect with what is real and alive within, and to enable you to release it and to release yourself and your potential.
+Michael’s aim is to connect with what is real and alive within, and to enable you to release it and to release yourself and your potential.